9/11 Living Memorial

 In addition, he held a variety of executive positions in IBM headquarters in the tri-state area including Global Client Director and Vice President, Alliances in the Computer Services Industry.
 Following his retirement from IBM, he established Fetchet Consulting LLC which helps firms in their route-to-market and distribution strategies.

-Frank resides in New Canaan, CT with Mary, his wife of 38 years.
+Frank resides in New Canaan, CT with Mary, his wife of more than 40 years.
 He graduated from Youngstown State University in 1972 and was an IBM Certified Client Director, having participated in the Harvard Executive Program in 2003.
-Frank and Mary have three sons, Wes 30 and Chris 23 - and Brad, who perished at the age of 24 on 9/11.
+Frank and Mary have three sons, Wes, Chris - and Brad, who perished at the age of 24 on 9/11.

-As Family Liaison and Project Manager for the 9/11 Living Memorial, Ms. Westfal works with those impacted by the attacks, helping them to conceptualize and organize content for their Living Memorial pages.
+Debbie works closely with members of the 9/11 community.
+As Family Liaison and Project Manager for the 9/11 Living Memorial, Debbie works with those impacted by the attacks, helping them to conceptualize and organize content for their Living Memorial pages.
+As Project Manager for outreach for the WTC Health Program, Debbie helps responders and survivors to learn about the program and the application process.

 Formerly Ms. Westfal was an emergency room nurse with extensive experience working with individuals in crisis.